SUP PUMP

 Using a SUP pump can save you time and energy when inflating your board, and it can also help prolong your board’s life by preventing over-inflation.

-Additionally, many SUP pumps come with built-in pressure gauges to ensure that your board is inflated correctly before heading out on the water.
+Additionally, many SUP pumps have built-in pressure gauges to ensure your board is inflated correctly before heading out on the water.

 How do I choose the right SUP pump for my needs?

-When choosing a SUP pump, you’ll want to consider the size of your board, the type of valve it has, and your preferred inflation method.
+When choosing an SUP pump, you’ll want to consider the size of your board, the type of valve it has, and your preferred inflation method.

 Pumps for Inflatable Paddle Boards